 Taking Our Responsibilities Seriously

-We are being told by the media, backed by a consensus of experts, that climate change is happening and is increasing the number of extreme weather events.
+We are told by the media, backed by a consensus of experts, that climate change is happening and is increasing the number of extreme weather events.
 This is leading to all sorts of negative outcomes that the human species will have to adapt to in order to continue on its merry way, such as massive Australian wildfires.

 Whether or not you believe that global warming is caused by human activity, including the burning of fossil fuels, the evidence of the warming is there to be seen and felt.